AntonioTorres23/OpenGL_Notes/Overview on Shaders.md

 Most of the time we will be using the basic `vecn` since floats are sufficient for most of our purposes.

 Components of a vector can be accessed via `vec.x` where x is the first component of the vector.
 You can use `.x`, `.y`, `.z`, and `.w` to access their first, second, third and fourth component respectively.
-GLSL al
+GLSL also allows you to use `rgba` for colors or `stpq` for texture coordinates, accessing the same components.

+The vector datatype allows for some interesting and flexible component selection called **swizzling**.
+Swizz